mskf1383/pashmak/README.md

 ## Basics

-a simple printing in pashmak on screen:
+A simple printing in pashmak on screen:

 ```bash
 mem 'something to print\n'; out ^;
 ```

-or
+Or

 ```bash
 print 'something to print\n';
 ```

-#### how it works?
+#### How it works?

-first, we go through pashmak syntax structure. the base structure of pashmak syntax is this:
+First, we go through pashmak syntax structure.
+The base structure of pashmak syntax is this:

 ```bash
 <operation> [arguments];